• Join or Renew

 InfoLAW: Evidence

 Facts are central to any legal decision.
-Only once the facts of the matter have been determined by the court can the relevant law be applied and a decision rendered.
-The basic rule of evidence is that information can be admitted as evidence where it is relevant to a material issue in the case.
-Other…
+Only once the facts of the matter have been determined by the court can the relevant law be applied, and a decision rendered.
+To determine the facts of a case, parties will submit evidence using rules and procedures that have been established through legislation and case law.
+The…

 Read More